Off the beaten path

 Some companies prefer quieter diversions.
 “We did etiquette school one year,” says Joyce at Agili, formerly known as JoycePayne Partners.
 “We had an etiquette company come in and teach us how to act at a cocktail party and a dinner.
 I was taught etiquette in my sorority, but not everybody comes out of school and knows which fork to use.
 I wasn’t sure how it would be received, but everyone loved the experience.”

 Herndon-based government contractor Perspecta was formed a year ago from the merger of DXC Technology, Vencore Holding Corp. and KeyPoint Government Solutions.
-Post-merger, Perspecta’s competitive intelligence division team badly needed to bond — so its members made pottery together.
+Post-merger, Perspecta’s competitive intelligence division team badly needed to bond, since many had never met face-to-face — so its members made pottery together.

-“When the idea was first brought up, I didn’t know what to think,” says Perspecta Senior Director Chad Ehrmantraut.
+“When the idea was first brought up, I wasn’t sure how others would react,” says Perspecta Senior Director Chad Ehrmantraut.
 “But it was a chance to step out of our normal box and try something different.”

 The 15-member Perspecta team was visited by Lori Langford of Big Dog Pots Pottery.
 She oversees four to eight corporate groups per month, either on-site at a client’s workplace or in her Fauquier County studio.
 “We can do fused glass, wheel throwing, pottery painting,” Langford says.
 “It’s relaxing.